NCEAS/metacat/docs/user/metacat/source/install.rst

    downloaded Metacat.
 Note: Throughout the instructions, we will refer to this directory as ``<metacat_src_dir>``.

-  * Set the build.tomcat.dir property to your Tomcat installation directory.
-    Metacat will use some of the native Tomcat libraries during the build.
-For
-    instance: build.tomcat.dir=/usr/local/tomcat
   * Set the app.deploy.dir property to your application deployment directory.
     For instance: app.deploy.dir=/usr/local/tomcat/webapps